arach/astro-commands/README.md

-# Blog CLI Tool
+# Astro Commands

 ## Introduction
 Hey there!
-This CLI tool is all about making your life easier when it comes to managing blog posts.
-You can create, update, delete, and list blog posts right from your command line.
-We're using `bun` because it's super fast and cool for running our scripts.
+This little CLI tool is all about making my life easier when it comes to managing blog posts.
+Currently helpers that help me create, update, delete, and list blog posts right from my command line.
+Now that I have the scaffolding for this, I want to make it easier to do research on some upcoming pieces, pull info from various tools, etc. Think extract specific table from Notion, specific prompt from some LLM, etc

+I'm using `bun` because it's fast and I want to get more familiar with it.
+It tried running commands from within my little atro blog but something wasn't right about my typescript setup so I just started this repo from scratch and will stay focused on managing the things that feed into the `.md` files.
+My blog repo will have everything relating to the presentation layer unencombered by all these various little helpers I'll be drawing up.

 ![Astro Commands Preview](/assets/astro-commands-help.png)